dark-oak/67hz/_posts/2020-03-21-to-the-lighthouse-woolf.md

 > About here, she thought, dabbling her fingers in the water, a ship had sunk, and she muttered, dreamily half asleep, how we perished, each alone.

 There are so many stunning passages in this book.
-How Woolf can dish out many a lifetime worth of epiphanies and poignant lamentations is beyond reality.
+How Woolf can dish many a lifetime worth of epiphanies and poignant lamentations is beyond reality.
 Reading, I mark passages that make me rethink the heavy stuff: life, love, quotidian banalities.
 I stopped marking a third of the way in.
 The heavy stuff is too numerous to keep track of.
 Focus is key while reading ***To The Lighthouse***.
 Any line may contain the next potential shotgun blast to the heart.
 >
 > > All the being and the doing, expansive, glittering, vocal, evaporated; and one shrunk, with a sense of solemnity, to being oneself, a wedge-shaped core of darkness, something invisible to others.